openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 This example uses the File.documentsDirectory property and the resolvePath() method of a File object to initialize the File object.
 However, there are many other ways to point a File object to a file.
 For more information, see

-“Pointing a File object to a file” on page 674
+"Pointing a File object to a file" on page 674

 .